Individually-Designed International "Terms Away"

 - the cost of tuition for a semester of study at the non-partner institution.

 Students should not apply to the proposed law school in advance of being selected by Cornell for an individually-designed program slot.

 Students who wish to be considered for an individually-designed program slot should apply online through the regular study abroad application webpage, select the individually-designed slot as one of their five choices, and upload their additional application materials.
-The study abroad application opens in early-January, and the deadline for submitting an application is January 31st at midnight.
+Applications to participate in the individually-designed program will be consicered by the International Committee.
+The study abroad application opens in early-December, and the deadline for submitting an application is January 31st at midnight.